photoprism/photoprism-docs/docs/user-guide/faq.md

 ??? question "Why can't I just purchase and download a single version?"

-    Offering single versions for one-time purchase without ongoing updates would be irresponsible.
-    Unlike traditional offline apps such as Microsoft Office or single-player games, software exposed to the Internet must be updated regularly to stay secure and compatible with the latest standards.
+    Unlike traditional offline apps such as Microsoft Office or single-player games, software exposed to the Internet must be [updated regularly](https://docs.photoprism.app/release-notes/) to stay secure and compatible with the latest standards.

-    Updates are also important because virtually all file format parsers have flaws that just haven't been discovered yet.
-This is a known risk that may affect you even if your computer isn't directly exposed to the Internet.

-    It's essential to keep your operating system, Web browsers, and all other software up to date.
-Don't push your luck and don't expect developers to spend time providing individual updates for old versions that contain only critical security updates, but nothing else.
+    *It's essential to keep your operating system, Web browsers, and all other software up to date.
+Don't push your luck and don't expect developers to spend time providing individual updates for old versions that contain only critical security updates, but nothing else.*

+    *Historically, [even large tech companies have not supported their old products](https://docs.microsoft.com/en-us/lifecycle/end-of-support/end-of-support-2022) for an extended period of time, with only a few exceptions.
+Windows XP, for example, sold 400 million copies, which is why Micorosoft was able to offer updates for such a long time.*

 ??? question "Will the self-hosted version continue to be supported?"